 Before we begin, let me encourage you to take one of our classes.
 Click here to explore more about the beekeeping classes we offer here on our honey bee farm.
 We recently built a new beekeeping educational center for our classes.
-We have a class coming up Sunday, Oct.
-5th, "Getting Your Bees Through The Winter."
+We have classes coming up on "Getting Your Bees Through The Winter."

 The queen lays an egg in the bottom of each cell within the brood chamber.
 When first laid, the egg appears like a piece of rice, only much, much smaller.
 The egg stands up in the bottom of the cell immedately after it is laid, and will hatch, lie on the bottom of the cell after 3 days.
 From day 4 to day 9 it is known as a larvae and feeds upon royal jelly.
 Around day 10 the top of the cell is capped off and between day 10- 20, the larvae spins a cocoon in the cell and begins to transform into a bee, finally emerging from the cell on day 21.

 Many people believe that once a bee emerges from its cell, it flies out of the hive and begins to gather netcar.
 However, the new bee will not begin visiting flowers until 22 days after hatching as a new bee.
 Here's what the worker bee will do first.